 This is my second GTMWBW* post.
+You can read the first one here.
 Come along on this trip to Mars via the words of C.L Moore in her Northwest Smith stories.

 The Northwest Smith stories belong firmly in the pulp era of science fiction and fantasy which began in the 1930s.
 The term ‘pulp’ came from the paper and format these magazines were published in.
 They were printed on cheap paper with ragged edges at a total size of approximately seven inches wide by ten-and-a-half inches tall.
 And they were filled with adventure stories featuring buxom damsels, bug-eyed monsters, and dashing heroes set on other planets that had only minor differences from Earth.